crodjer/qotr/README.rst

 *QOTR is a alpha quality software, not vetted by cryptography experts.
 Please use it carefully.
 Avoid sending sensitive data over this.*

+*Based on various comments on public forums, I realize that the QOTR is confusing.
+This project doesn't actually implement the OTR protocol.
+If this is too big of a concern, I'll try to come up with a better name.
+Suggestions are welcome.*

 How it works
 ------------